Quick Facts About Asbestos and Ductworks

 Abatement and History of Asbestos Ductwork Connectors & Flexible Connectors

 Abating asbestos duct connectors should only be performed by licensed asbestos abatement professionals.
 Do not attempt to abate this type of asbestos product yourself.
-Asbestos duct connector materials become friable with age and may release a significant amount of asbestos into the air.
+Asbestos duct connector materials become brittle with age and may release significant asbestos into the air.

-American ductwork manufacturers phased out the use of asbestos during the 1980s and switched to cotton canvas or fiberglass mesh to make flexible duct connectors.
+American ductwork manufacturers phased out the use of asbestos during the 1980s.
+They switched to cotton canvas or fiberglass mesh to make flexible duct connectors.

-Manufacturers began testing asbestos duct connectors as early as 1938 when the Johns Manville Corporation wrote about their advantages in the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) Journal.
-In 1951, as air conditioning systems were starting to become popular and affordable for homes, the National Fire Protection Agency officially recommended asbestos for flexible duct connectors.
+Manufacturers began testing asbestos duct connectors as early as 1938.
+The Johns Manville Corporation wrote about their advantages in a journal.
+In 1951, the National Fire Protection Agency recommended asbestos for flexible duct connectors.